-Ray Stevens may be known as the Clown Prince of Country Music for his novelty hits, but his list of talents is even more impressive: singer, songwriter, session musician, arranger, producer, music publisher, TV star, and real estate developer.
+For more than fifty years, Ray Stevens has been among the Nashville recording industry’s most talented, versatile, and inventive forces.
+He may be known as the Clown Prince of Country Music for his novelty hits, but his list of talents is even more impressive: singer, songwriter, session musician, arranger, producer, music publisher, TV star, and real estate developer.

 Born Harold Ray Ragsdale, Stevens began piano lessons at age six, and as his musical talents blossomed so did his interest in many types of music.
-When Ray was ten, the family moved to Albany, in southwest Georgia, where he joined the school band and asked the band director to let him play multiple instruments.
-The director acquiesced, and soon Ray had various wind instruments in his musical arsenal.
+When Stevens was ten, his family moved to Albany, in southwest Georgia, where he joined the school band and asked the band director to let him play multiple instruments.
+The director acquiesced, and soon Stevens had various wind instruments in his musical arsenal.
 He formed a band, performing, arranging, and singing in a group that played local halls and social gatherings.

-Lowery connected Ray Ragsdale with Capitol Records and produced a single, “Silver Bracelet,” for him on Capitol’s Prep label.
+Lowery connected Stevens—then performing as Ray Ragsdale—with Capitol Records and produced a single, “Silver Bracelet,” for him on Capitol’s Prep label.
 In between the record’s 1957 recording and its release, his name changed to Ray Stevens at the insistence of country A&R chief Ken Nelson of Capitol Records, who said the name “Ray Ragsdale” didn’t “pop.”
 None of the records that Stevens made for Prep appeared on the record charts.
 But he was determined to make his way in music.

 While still studying music at Georgia State University in Atlanta, Stevens began recording for Mercury Records.
 His first self-composed chart-maker was “Jeremiah Peabody’s Poly Unsaturated Quick Dissolving Fast Acting Pleasant Tasting Green and Purple Pills” (#35, pop, 1961), which heralded a string of novelty songs that would be his forte for the next three decades.
 Urged by label executive Shelby Singleton of Mercury Records, Stevens moved to Nashville with his wife and baby daughter on January 2, 1962.
 Eighteen days after moving to town, Stevens cut his first Top Ten pop hit, “Ahab the Arab.”